 Things to Do Memorial Day NYC: Events, parties and more to do this weekend By amNY.com staff Updated May 21, 2018 4:29 PM Print Share fbShare Tweet gShare Email Not leaving the city this Memorial Day?
 No problem.
 Many may choose to escape to beach houses and barbecues during the holiday, but there's plenty to do for those still looking for a plan.
 Here are our picks for the Memorial Day weekend.
 See a concert in a cemetery (May 28) Photo Credit: Green-Wood Historic Fund One of New York City's holiday traditions, Green-Wood Cemetery is hosting its 20th annual Memorial Day Concert, featuring a performance from the ISO Symphonic Band and Orchestra.
 Songs from late artists buried in the cemetery will be performed, including Fred Ebb, Louis Moreau Gottschalk and Paul Jabara.
 This year will celebrate the 100th birthday of Leonard Bernstein, who is also buried there.
 (Free, 2:30 to 5 p.m., 500 25th St., Brooklyn, green-wood.com) Cruise around the city with beer in hand Photo Credit: iStock Yacht companies are hosting Memorial Day cruises around the city, which may not be the worst way to start off the summer.
 Check out Hornblower Cruises, Liberty Boat and another at the Midtown Skyport.
 Catch a movie under the stars Photo Credit: Randall's Island Enjoy an outdoor movie screening this weekend.
 Here's what's playing: Sept.
 28: "Black Panther" at St. James Park in the Bronx, 6:45 p.m.; "Coco" at Virginia Park in the Bronx; "More than a Game" at Banneker Playground in Brooklyn, 6:45 p.m.; "The Princess Bride" in Fort Tryon Park in Manhattan, 7 p.m.; "Black Panther" at Conference House Park on Staten Island, 7 p.m.; "Jurassic World: Fallen Kingdom" at FDR Boardwalk and Beach on Staten Island, 7 p.m.
 Sept.
 29: "Coco" in Fort Green Park in Brooklyn, 6:45 p.m.; "Avengers: Infinity War" in the Big Park on Staten Island, 7 p.m.; "Ready Player One" at Seabury Playground on Staten Island; "Lady and the Tramp" at Cedar Grove Park on Staten Island, 7 p.m.
 Sept.
 30: "City of God (Cidade de Deus)" at Herbert Von King Park in Brooklyn, 6:30 p.m.
 Oct.
 5: "Coco" at Kissena Corridor Park in Queens, 7:30 p.m.
 Oct.
 19: "Ghostbusters" at John Golden Park in Queens, 5:30 p.m.
 Here's a full lineup of movies this summer.
 Party and cook out with House of Yes (May 28) Photo Credit: Kenny Rodriguez This red, white and blue-themed barbecue and party will feature Eli Escobar and David Kiss all day long as you revel in the beginning of summer.
 (Free before 6 p.m. with Eventbrite RSVP, otherwise $8, 2 p.m. to midnight, 2 Wyckoff Ave., Bushwick, eventbrite.com) New York Philharmonic concert (May 28) Photo Credit: Getty Images / Grant Lamos IV Join the New York Philharmonic for its annual Memorial Day concert at the Cathedral Church of St. John the Divine.
 This year's program will feature Vaughan Williams's "Fantasia on a Theme" by Thomas Tallis and Saint-Saëns's "Organ Symphony."
 Tickets are handed out starting at 6 p.m. on a first-come, first-served basis and go fast, so line up early if you want a spot.
 (1047 Amsterdam Ave., Morningside Heights, 8 p.m., nyphil.org) Hit the beach, finally Photo Credit: Yeong-Ung Yang Memorial Day weekend marks the official start of beach season in New York City, and there are plenty of sunbathing and swimming spots open to the public.
 Head to the city's best beaches, like Fort Tilden, Brighton Beach or Coney Island to soak in the sun, people watch, Rockaway Beach to surf and Orchard Beach to observe its range of wildlife.
 By amNY.com staff Share on Facebook Share on Twitter More on this topic 9 Memorial Day weekend trips for the car-free New YorkerNo car?
 No problem.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.